IAmStrong/Student-List/README.md

 # Student-List
 Simple web application for managing list of students.

-The project developed during the Web UI courses at SoftServe.

 The application allow the user to:

 - Add new students